The BIG IDEA:

-- What I want the group to experience: Excitement about the opportunity to talk about the gospel with people; conviction that it’s a key step of faith to take.
+- EXPERIENCE: Excitement about the opportunity to talk about the gospel with people; conviction that it’s a key step of faith to take.

-- How I want the group to respond: By taking steps of faith in the power of the Spirit to talk about the gospel with people.
+- DO: By taking steps of faith in the power of the Spirit to talk about the gospel with people.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 One day at lunch Jon asked Ivan about his religious background.
 It was a lot easier than he thought!
 Ivan told Jon his mother took him to church once in awhile as he was growing up.
 But that was about it.
 Yet Ivan seemed interested in spiritual things and asked Jon questions about what he believes.
 Jon thinks it would be a good idea to talk to Ivan about what it means to have a relationship with Jesus, but he wonders how to do that.
 What would you tell him?

 Help them think through ideas of how they could relate to Ivan if they were Jon.
 They might say things like; sharing their personal story; answering questions about the Bible; taking him to church or telling him about Cru.
 We hope this study will take the students even further by sharing actual steps in how to know Christ personally.